 Track invoices and due amounts in a simple free Invoice Tracker template

-To manage inventory along with creating invoices, please visit Retail Business Manager
+Manage inventory along with invoices using Retail Business Manager

 What if you sell hourly services?

 You can also use this template for services that you may charge hourly.
 In such cases, you will enter the number of hours in the Quantity column in the invoice.
 In the Products table, you will enter the Service name and provide the hourly rate as the Price.

 What if it is consulting projects and not hourly?

 You can also use this template if you work on consulting projects.
 You can enter your Project ID in the ID field, Project Name in Name field and enter Project description in the Description field.
 You can enter the project’s cost in the Price field.
 You can enter Quantity as 1.

 What if you want to use Product Name instead of Product ID as unique identifier?

 You can choose to user Product ID or Product Name or your own field as key identifier of products.
 Just select the field in cell C28 in the Invoice sheet.
 Now, you can enter.